-When speaking with quality and safety-minded facility professionals, we are often asked what additional steps can be taken to further protect concrete floor and wall substrates, aside from periodically coating them.
+When speaking with quality and safety-minded facility professionals, we are often asked what additional steps can be taken to further protect concrete floor and wall substrates, aside from periodically coating them to prevent concrete contamination.

 Understand What Your Floor Needs

-The most obvious answer to this question is to stress the importance of working with a polymer flooring expert to recommend, specify and properly install the correct concrete coating or resurfacing system to address their unique performance requirements.
+The most obvious answer to this question is to stress the importance of working with a polymer flooring expert to recommend, specify and properly install the correct concrete coating or resurfacing system to address their unique performance requirements to ensure there is no concrete contamination.
 Proper floor and wall coating maintenance training, cleaning processes, and periodic reviews of your floors and walls can also go a long way in getting the most out of your floor and wall coating investment.

 There are also a number of things that can be done prior to the pouring of the concrete substrate during the new construction phase.
 Utilizing the right concrete mix design, using a quality vapor barrier material, or utilizing various concrete admixtures can contribute to the life cycle of your concrete floors and walls.